 In 2010 she was elected as a Fellow of the Academy of Social Sciences.
-She is also a Visiting Professorial Fellow at the Gender Institute, London School of Economics.
+She was also a Visiting Professorial Fellow at the Gender Institute, London School of Economics (2012 -2015),

 Prof. Rai directed a Leverhulme Trust programme on Gendered Ceremony and Ritual in Parliament (2007-2011).
 Together with colleagues from Universities of Bristol, London and Sheffield, she has been exploring how ceremony and ritual provide an important lens with which to study political institutions.
 The project compares three legislatures over time and space – India, South Africa and Westminster.
 The premise of the programme is that in order to understand representative institutions we need to understand not only their institutional form, but also the way a particular form takes shape – through modes of behaviour, negotiating the political and physical space and creating an institution specific culture which socializes members in their participation.
 Through the performance of ceremony and ritual such institutions create and maintain powerful symbols of democracy and of power.
 This project has inquired into how the socialisation of marginalised groups through the performativity of ceremony and ritual within parliaments secures the elite status of these groups on the one hand, and perpetuates their peripheral position as political actors on the other.
 The programme resulted in many publications, including Democracy in Practice.
 This has led Prof. Rai to develop a framework to study PERFORMANCE AND POLITICS, which explores how performance can be read as politics and how politics is performed in particular ways and in so doing congeals as well as disturbs dominant modes of political interaction.
 This has led to a co-edited book (with Janelle Reinelt) - The Grammar of Politics and Performance.
 Prof. Rai is researching the affect of performance in parliaments as well as how performance is staged in space, represented in art and performed within parameters of and through discourses of nationalism and modernity in postcolonial India.